+ 312.476.9292

 Standard Test Method for Determining Corrosive Properties of Cargoes in Petroleum Product Pipelines

 This NACE TM 0172 standard test method is intended to determine the corrosive properties of petroleum product pipeline cargoes.
 This method provides guidelines for performing the test method described in ASTM D 665.
 The method has been modified however to be applicable to gasoline, fuels and other petroleum products, and so that it permits analysis within a single working day.
-This short corrosion test is particularly applicable to a control procedure of batches of products due to the need for prompt release of cargoes and decision making during the working day.
+This short test is particularly applicable to a control procedure of batches of products due to the need for prompt release of cargoes and decision making during the working day.

 “Corrosion is a serious threat to the safety of oil and petroleum products transportation by pipelines and rail cargoes.
 Integrity of equipment of the Oil pipelines and rail equipment and installations.
 The World Corrosion Organization (WCO), estimates an annual cost in maintenance and shutdowns of 2.5 billion dollars worldwide”.
 Management is intensively involved with monitoring pipelines, equipment and installations by remote visual inspection, ultrasound, digital radiography, electromagnetic methods and the direct analysis of streams.
 Additives and surface coatings are used in a widespread of formulations to mitigate the problem.